Southside Wandsworth: Renovation and redevelopment

 Further development of Southside has taken place in two phases.
 The most recently completed phase has involved the demolition and replacement of the centre's dilapidated eastern frontage along Garratt Lane to create 20000 ft of new shopfronts.
-In 2014, the Arndale Walk part of the centre was demolished, to create a 82000 sqft department store unit and four additional retail units fronting Garratt Lane and four units on the junction of Garratt Lane and Wandsworth High Street.
+In 2013, the Arndale Walk part of the centre was demolished, to create a 82000 sqft department store unit and four additional retail units fronting Garratt Lane and four units on the junction of Garratt Lane and Wandsworth High Street.
 It was announced in October 2012 that the department store unit was let to Debenhams.

-Debenhams closed in January 2020, soon after the company went into administration.
+Debenhams closed in January 2020, shortly after the company went into administration.
+It is now an amusement centre with an indoor electric go-karting track.

 Relocation of the Wandsworth branch of Jobcentre Plus (which occupied a four-storey office building above Arndale Walk, that needed to be demolished as part of the second stage of the redevelopment) proved to be controversial, with few alternative locations available, and opposition to the possibility of it being moved to a residential area in Southfields.

+In January 2024, it was announced that a new Lidl supermarket would open in the centre by summer 2024 due to a 'lack of accessible discount supermarkets' in the area.
+Lidl opened on 13 June 2024.
+Lidl held an official ribbon-cutting ceremony at 8am attended by the Mayor of Wandsworth.

+In July 2024, Southside announced its plans to completely refresh lighting throughout the centre and entrance exteriors to the centre, on Garratt Lane, Neville Gill Close and Wandsworth High Street, and a redesign of the first floor of centre, with new seating to be introduced to encourage visitors to come together.
+Rebecca Ruddle, director of Southside, said she wants to give visitors an ‘unrivalled experience’ at the venue.
+Work was completed in January 2025.